On the topology of the limit sets of non-autonomous iterated function systems: Non-autonomous fractal squares and their generalizations

 This completes the proof. \end{proof}

-\begin{rem} By the proof, one can verify that all the homology groups in this section have no torsion, thus the $q$th homology group $H_q(\mathcal{N}_{j, k})$ is isomorphic to the $q$th cohomology group $H^q(\mathcal{N}_{j, k})$ for every $q \geq 0$.
-This is due to the universal coefficient theorem, see \cite[Corollary 5.5.4]{Spa}. \end{rem}
+\begin{rem} By the proof, one can verify that all the homology groups in the planar setting considered in Subsection 6.4 are torsion-free; thus the $q$th homology group $H_q(\mathcal{N}_{j, k})$ is noncanonically isomorphic to the $q$th cohomology group $H^q(\mathcal{N}_{j, k})$ for every $q \geq 0$.
+This is due to the universal coefficient theorem; see \cite[Corollary 5.5.4]{Spa}. \end{rem}

-In Theorem \ref{th:randomSqDim2}, one can observe that the exponential growth rate of the rank of the first (co)homology groups coincides with the entropy.
-However, the authors do not know in which generality or under what conditions this holds.
+In Theorem \ref{th:randomSqDim2}, we observe that the exponential growth rate of the ranks of the (co)homology groups coincides with the entropy.
+However, the authors do not know in which generality this holds.